 A challenge in both studies arose from the different approaches for spatial discretization used by the different models.
 For example, TopNet uses the sub-catchment as its base geographic unit, whereas FEFLOW uses triangular elements (Figure 3).
-Thus, for the Southland study it was necessary to develop a scripted methodology that would assign FEFLOW's triangular elements to the TopNet catchments, and also to apportion flows from different TopNet catchments to different FEFLOW element might extend across the boundary of more than one TopNet catchment).
+Thus, for the Southland study it was necessary to develop a scripted methodology that would assign FEFLOW's triangular elements to the TopNet catchments, and also to apportion flows from different TopNet catchments to different FEFLOW elements wherever the boundaries did not coincide (i.e., one FEFLOW element might extend across the boundary of more than one TopNet catchment).
 This same issue of non-correspondence of boundaries of spatial units occurred in the Ruamāhanga study.
 For example, the groundwater model used square cells instead of triangular elements, but these still needed to be interfaced with TopNet catchments.
 The same difficulty arises when interfacing the groundwater or surface water models with other models that use land parcels, farms or even paddocks as their main spatial unit.